Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Illustrative Example: Opioid Receptor

 \subsection{Algorithmic details}

-Our input data is taken from $10$ different simulations of MOR.
-After the primary proximity analysis on the active structure of the MOR (PDB Id:8EF5) a disulfide bond was introduced in the inactive structure of the MOR (PDB Id:7UL4) in between location CYS159 and CYS251 \cite{zhuang2022molecular,robertson2022structure}.
+Our input data is taken from $10$ different simulations of the MOR.
+After the primary proximity analysis on the active structure of the MOR (Protein Data Bank (PDB) ID[PDB] 8EF5) a disulfide bond was introduced in the inactive structure of the MOR in between location CYS159 and CYS251 (Protein Data Bank ID[PDB] 7UL4) \cite{zhuang2022molecular,robertson2022structure}.
 10 simulations (with explicit water and with a lipid-bilayer for the MOR) were run.
 Each simulation spans an interval of 100 nanoseconds, totalling to 1 microsecond.

 After simulation, pairwise distances over all $\alpha-$carbons that can be observed to be closer then a threshold ($d_{\max} =$ \unit[12]{\r{A}}) at least once over the simulation time (normalized to mean 0 and standard deviation 1) serve as input features of the corresponding neural network of the ISOKANN algorithm \cite{ISOKANNjl}.
 The action of the Koopman operator in (\ref{equ:power}) is estimated with one sample each forward and backward along the time axis, justified by the reversibility of the system.
 This is used to train the $\chi$-function.
 With taking forward and backward steps, it is avoided that $\chi$ has all its mass in the terminal point.
-An uni-directed trajectory would ``transport'' the $\chi$ values along the trajectory to the final point in the estimation of the Koopman operator.
+An uni-directed trajectory, i.e. if only forward or only backward steps were taken, would ``transport'' the $\chi$ values along the trajectory to the final point in the estimation of the Koopman operator: The Koopman estimation of each point in \eqref{equ:power} would simply be the $\chi$ value at the trajectories predecessors point.
+Over time all points would attain the value of the first point, whereas the shift-scale would enforce the last point to remain distinct.

 The neural network is a multilayer perceptron with 3 fully connected hidden layers of size $(6161,336,18)$ with sigmoid activation functions and a single linear output neuron.
 For the optimisation we use ADAM with a learning-rate of $\eta=1\mathrm{e}{-4}$ with a $L2$ regularization of $\lambda = 1\mathrm{e}{-2}$ and a minibatch-size of 128.
-After training $\chi$ for 30,000 iterations, the described shortest path is extracted with $\sigma = 0.7$ resulting in 1,231 selected frames.
+After training $\chi$ for 30,000 iterations we concluded convergence based on the plateauing of the mean squared error of the ISOKANN residuals at around $5e-4$.
+The described shortest path is extracted with $\sigma = 0.7$ resulting in 1,231 selected frames.

 Using a large regularization for the neural network enforces a smooth structure to the $\chi$ function which may also be understood as a smoothing of the data and thereby artificially connecting spatially adjacent samples.
 With regularization ISOKANN, thus, isolates the spatially large transitions which amount to macroscopic changes.